willharris/devito/README.md

+# Devito URL Shortener
-Shorter is a URL shortening server designed to integrate directly with nginx.
+Devito is a URL shortening service designed to integrate directly with nginx.

-It provides a backend for creating shortened URLs stored in a Reids backend, and a configuration for nginx to look up URLs from Redis directly.

-It is implemented with expressjs, Angular JS, Redis, and nginx.
+Incoming requests are resolved by nginx directly using data stored in a Redis database.

+The management interface is implemented with Node.js, Express, and Redis on the backend, and AngularJS on the frontend.
+The frontend HTML templates are written in Jade, and the CSS is in PostCSS with Stylus and Lost Grid plugins.

+The actual URL resolution is accomplished using an nginx configuration using a Lua script to pull the redirects from the Redis database.